Disbandment of the RNZAF air combat force: Skyhawk Delivery

 The 10 A-4K and 4 TA-4K aircraft arrived in Auckland aboard the USS Okinawa in May 1970.
-The delivery party was met with minor local opposition from anti-war protest groups such as the Progressive Youth Movement who were concerned about New Zealand and its friendly relations with the United States in regards to the ongoing Vietnam War.
+The delivery party was met with minor local opposition from anti-war protest groups who were concerned about New Zealand and its friendly relations with the United States in regards to the ongoing Vietnam War.
+The fact that the A-4 Skyhawk itself had been utilised extensively by the United States during the war was a particular point of concern among protestors.

 Project Kahu

 By the 1980s, the Skyhawks were reaching the end of their effective use.
 Three options were considered; the purchase of more capable second hand aircraft such as the F-4 Phantom II, new aircraft such as the F-16 Fighting Falcon, or an upgrade for the A-4 Skyhawk.
 Eventually, a comprehensive upgrade to the Skyhawk was chosen.

 The Skyhawk upgrade was extremely comprehensive, including a new radar, HOTAS controls, glass cockpit with HUD and new inertial navigation system.
-The aircraft also received armament upgrades including the capability to fire AIM-9L Sidewinder air-to-air missiles, AGM-65 Maverick ground-to-air missiles and GBU-16 Paveway II laser-guided bombs.
+The aircraft also received armament upgrades including the capability to fire AIM-9L Sidewinder air-to-air missiles, AGM-65 Maverick air-to-ground missiles and GBU-16 Paveway II laser-guided bombs.
 The cost of the project was NZ$140 million and gave the RNZAF Skyhawks the electronic “eyes and ears” of a modern fighter aircraft such as the F-16 Fighting Falcon or McDonnell Douglas F/A-18 Hornet.
-Despite cooling of NZ-US relations over New Zealands new anti-nuclear policy, the US Congress gave its approval in December 1985, while other work was accomplished by New Zealand based companies such as Pacific Aerospace.
+Despite cooling of NZ-US relations over New Zealands new anti-nuclear policy, the US Congress gave its approval in December 1985, while other work was accomplished by New Zealand-based companies such as Pacific Aerospace.

 To complement these upgrades, the new Aermacchi MB-339 was introduced as an advanced jet trainer.

-Wing Commander Ian Gore said "The Skyhawk has gone from an aircraft with no systems you could rely on, to one with the capability of modern front-line fighters, at a fraction of the cost."

-Flight Lieutenant Murray Neilson noted: "We were constantly surprised how well we performed in air-to-air combat against superior aircraft, especially the F-16 … Kahu has brought the Skyhawk into the 1990s."